Tuesday, 10 November 2015

 Media Bias Article Rewrite

-This article is a rewritten version of the FOX News Article titled Palestinians stab Israelis in 2 Jerusalem attacks.
+Rationale: This article is a rewritten version of the FOX News Article titled Palestinians stab Israelis in 2 Jerusalem attacks.
 The FOX article is one that clearly favors the Israeli side, often portraying Palestinians in an inhumane manner and favoring Israeli sources.
 There is omission of events that may portray Israelis negatively, and those which are mentioned often lack detail.
-The rewritten article will place more focus on the Palestinian side, using Palestinian sources and accounts.
-It will be placing the Israeli side in a negative light, to present a more positive image of the Palestinian side.
+The rewritten article will place more focus on the Palestinian...

 The Tempest IOC 2